jazir555/Math-Proofs/README.md

-current lean code verifies the theorem described in the paper is correct within the constraints:
+Current lean code verifies the theorem described in the paper is correct within the constraints:

 This implementation is valid for any:
 - System size N > 0